 Some schools were too focused on gaining C grades, because it is this measure which counts in league tables, when pupils had the capacity to achieve a A* or A grades, Sir Michael Wilshaw told the Sunday Telegraph.

 The report, which will take a representative sample of more than 50 secondary schools, will be published later this year.

-Sir Michael Wilshaw, the chief inspector of schools,
+Sir Michael Wilshaw, the chief inspector of schools, told the Sunday Telegraph:

 State schools are holding back some of the country's brightest pupils from reaching their full potential, the chief inspector of schools has warned.